jmaggio14/imagepypelines/README.md

 ## Documentation
-Full documentation for `imagepypelines` can be found on our website: www.imagepypelines.org
+Full documentation for `imagepypelines`, including examples and tutorials, can be found on our website: www.imagepypelines.org

 ## Licensing / Credit